spraints/icc/_posts/2015-08-30-matt-goes-to-soccer.md

 # STORY THE SECOND

-ricc and {{site.bicc}} were playing with ice blocks.
+{{site.ricc}} and {{site.bicc}} were playing with ice blocks.
 They hadn't really made anything very interesting when all of a sudden the Ice Cream Cone Beacon shone in the sky.
 "Time to go!"

 The mayor said, "Well, hello boys.
 How are you doing?
 Did you have a nice weekend?"